“`html

 What emerges from decades of comparative research is that both modalities can achieve excellent results when designed thoughtfully, but they excel in different dimensions.
 Classroom learning typically outperforms eLearning for developing interpersonal skills, providing immediate feedback, and building professional networks, while eLearning demonstrates clear advantages for knowledge transfer, compliance training, scalability, and self-paced skill acquisition.

-The most effective organizations have moved beyond the either/or framing to develop strategic deployment models that leverage each modality’s strengths for specific learning objectives.
+In my experience, the most effective organizations have moved beyond the either/or framing to develop strategic deployment models that leverage each modality’s strengths for specific learning objectives.

 Key Differences in Learning Modalities